senimanjs/seniman/README.md

 Seniman can be deployed like any other Node.JS application.
 You can use a process manager like PM2 to manage your Seniman processes, and a reverse proxy like Nginx to horizontally-scale your Seniman app instances.

-In order for your users to have better experience during network reconnection, however, it is recommended to set up client-IP sticky sessions in your reverse proxy.
-This will help ensure that a client that has disconnected, will reconnect to the same server instance when it comes back online, allowing the client to resume its session without losing any state.
+In order for your users to have better experience during network reconnection, however, it is helpful to set up client-IP sticky sessions in your reverse proxy.
+This will help ensure that a client that has disconnected will reconnect to the same server instance when it comes back online, allowing the client to resume its session without losing any state, leading to a smoother user experience.

 ### Is my actual component code downloaded to the client?